Preface

 There is other alternative data structure as well.

-, we can use named tuple
+Instead of dictionary, we can use named tuple.

 Named Tuple